JohnLockwood/johnlockwood.github.io/about.md

 ---
 title: About ParticleWave
-subtitle: Based on a demo page with a sidebar
+subtitle: Based on a demo page without a sidebar
 layout: page
 hide_hero: true
-show_sidebar: true
+show_sidebar: false
 permalink: /about/
 ---
 # About ParticleWave

-ParticleWave yada lorem yada ipswitch.
+This site is based on the [bulma clean jekyll theme](https://www.csrhymes.com/bulma-clean-theme/), at least for now.
+See especially the gloss there on page layouts.